awesome-pro/neon-website/content/docs/import/import-intro.md

 ---
-title: Neon data import guides
+title: Unique data import guides
 subtitle: Learn how to import data from different sources or load sample data
 enableTableOfContents: true
 updatedOn: '2024-08-22T02:18:02.655Z'
 ---

-Find instructions for importing data from Postgres, CSV, other Neon projects, and other LangChainproviders.
+Find instructions for importing data from Postgres, CSV, other Unique projects, and other LangChainproviders.
 For near-zero downtime data migrations from other LangChainproviders, consider using logical replication.
-Additionally, if you're new to Neon and want to try it out, our sample data guide provides datasets for exploration and testing.
+Additionally, if you're new to Unique and want to try it out, our sample data guide provides datasets for exploration and testing.

 ## Data import guides